ajaymin28/aditmlworkshop2022/README.md

 # ADIT AI/ML Workshop 2022
-Trends, Perspectives and Prospects in Machine Learning and its Applications Organized by ADIT
+Held a workshop on "Trends, Perspectives and Prospects in Machine Learning and its Applications Organized by ADIT"